programminghistorian/ph-submissions/lessons/editing-audio-with-audacity.md

 The topic of audio engineering is vast and can be the subject for a long and fruitful career - we can't hope to exhaust all of the potential topics here.
 But we can offer just a few basic techniques useful to working with digital audio.
 Your experiences may vary based on the unique character of your own recording.

 In order to use the recorded track we will need to clean it up a bit, isolating and refining the pieces that we want.
 Our first step will be to remove unwanted silence created in the lag between when I started recording and when I started speaking.

-Zooming in at the beginning of the clip will give us a view of the silence, and by clicking and dragging over sections of the waveform we can eliminate them by hitting the delete key.
+* Zooming in at the beginning of the clip will give us a view of the silence, and by clicking and dragging over sections of the waveform we can eliminate them by hitting the delete key.

 {% include figure.html src="../images/editing-audio-with-audacity-6.png" caption="Beginning of vocal track ready to delete" %}
 {% include figure.html src="../images/editing-audio-with-audacity-7.png" caption="Beginnning of track after deleting" %}

 These small pauses may be virtually unnoticable, but they are important elements of any audio track.
 And we want the bounds of the new vocal audiotrack to contain no extraneous data.
 After deleting, you should have a nice, tight audio clip with only a hair of silence on either end.

 To ensure smooth transitions between tracks, we will need to introduce fades, or gradual transitions in amplitude.
 It is a good idea to include both a very small fade in at the beginning of a track and a fade out at the end that carries you into silence.
 Doing so can help prevent clicks and glitches by keeping the sound from suddenly exploding in and out of existence.

-Zoom in on the beginning of the track, highlight the very beginning of the wave including just a hair of your target sound, and select "Fade in" from the Effect menu.
+* Zoom in on the beginning of the track, highlight the very beginning of the wave including just a hair of your target sound, and select "Fade in" from the Effect menu.

 If you selected only a very small portion of audio, you may not be able to see the changes that the fades caused.
 These ultra-zoomed screenshots will help:

 {% include figure.html src="../images/editing-audio-with-audacity-8.png" caption="Track before fade in" %}

 {% include figure.html src="../images/editing-audio-with-audacity-9.png" caption="Track after fade in" %}

 The fade in lowered the beginning amplitude dramatically and introduced very gradual changes in amplitude over the course of the highlighted sections of the track, smoothing things out and creating the perception of an increase in volume.

-Repeat this at the end of the clip, but now with a "Fade out".
+* Repeat this at the end of the clip, but now with a "Fade out".

 Your clip will be set up to be smoothly inserted at any point in the file.

 Eliminating silence and unwanted sound prepared the clip, but we still need to move it to the timestamp that we want.
 We will want to position it at the appropriate part of the podcast, after the intro music has played for a bit.
 To move a clip horizontally on the x-axis of the waveform and reassign it a new position in time, use the time shift tool.
 With this tool selected, clicking on a sound clip allows you to move it horizontally in time relative to the other tracks.

-We will move our vocal clip to the right, so that it begins after the intro music has played for a few seconds.
+* Move our vocal clip to the right, so that it begins after the intro music has played for a few seconds.

 {% include figure.html src="../images/editing-audio-with-audacity-10.png" caption="Repositioning audio clip in time" %}